 Consider a Roth conversion

-Talk to tax pros and retirement advisers, and they'll often push clients to roll retirement accounts into Roth IRAs, where time and tax-free growth can work their magic.
+Tax professionals and retirement advisers often push clients to roll retirement accounts into Roth IRAs, where time and tax-free growth can work their magic.

 The conversion will generally trigger a tax bill.
-But the upside is considerable: Once you make the move, all the funds grow tax-free and can remain untouched.
+However, once you make the move, all the funds grow tax-free and can remain untouched.
 With the possibility of higher taxes looming, it may make sense to pay up now.

-For example, a 43 year old gets a new job and decides to move $150,000 from his 401(k) into a Roth IRA.
-He's in the 33 percent tax bracket, so he'll owe roughly $49,500, which he'd be wise to pay with funds outside of the IRA.
-If he leaves the entire amount untouched in the Roth and it grows at a rate of 7 percent annually, it will be worth $1.14 million in 30 years.
+For example, a 43-year-old gets a new job and decides to move $150,000 from his 401(k) into a Roth IRA.
+He’s in the 33 percent tax bracket, so he’ll owe roughly $49,500, which he’d be wise to pay with funds outside of the IRA.
+If he leaves the entire amount untouched in the Roth and it grows at an annual rate of 7 percent, it will be worth $1.14 million in 30 years.

 What about someone who’s close to retirement, or possibly even already 70 1/2?
 If you need the retirement funds for yourself and don’t plan to pass them on to heirs, then it may be smart to leave them where they are.

-"But if you want to preserve that retirement asset for heirs," says Slott, "it's a great move because it removes the uncertainty of what future taxes will be.
-Converting to a Roth is a great thing to do for the next generation."
+“But if you want to preserve that retirement asset for heirs,” Slott says, “it’s a great move because it removes the uncertainty of what future taxes will be.
+Converting to a Roth is a great thing to do for the next generation.”